DreymaR/BigBagKbdTrixPKL/README.md

 		- All BaseLayout files are now unified for KbdType by replacing ANS/ISO specific OEM_# VK codes with KLM ones.
 		- KbdType @K codes for ANS/ISO in LayStack files, further simplifying ISO/ANSI conversion.
 	- Key state and dead key mappings can be disabled using '--' or '-1' entries.
 Thus an entry can be removed in the LayStack.
+* v1.1.5: Tarmak Curl(DHm) w/ ortho images.
+Suspending apps.
+Language tweaks, fixes.
+	- The EPKL_Layouts_Override file is no longer tracked.
+Instead, there's an Override_Example file you can copy/rename/edit.
+Thus, your changes are kept over updates.
+	- Added Tarmak-DH(m) alias Curl(M) for Ortho boards.
+There's a line in the EPKL_Layouts files for the Tarmak steps with DHm, but you can also use the shortcut syntax.
+	- You can now list "suspendingApps" in Settings that automatically suspend EPKL when active.
+Specify by exe (X), window class (C) or any other AHK title match method.
+	- To see the AHK window class and other info about the currently active window, there's now a hotkey (default Ctrl+Shift+0).
+	- Image opacity hotkey (default Ctrl+Shift+8), toggling between opaque and transparent (by setting) help images.
+	- Multi-ID locale variants can be addressed by their component.
+So for French, either Be Ca or Fr would point to the BeCaFr variant.
+Specified in the Tables file.
+	- Added the Cmk-eD-Pl ANSI CAW Polish variant designed by Kuba Wiecheć, Colemak forum user Wiechciu.
+It swaps Z and V from ANSI Cmk-CAW, and adds żŻ to the Z key.
+	- Added the QUARTZ pangram layout (Quartz/glyph [job];vex'd cwm,finks.), as a joke!
+I used a Wide mod for it, but beware that this is NOT a good layout!  ╭(๑•﹏•)╮
+	- Fixed: Sticky Shift didn't get reset by the next typed key on VK layouts, leading to MULtiple SHifted characters.

 TODO: